-Personalised Medicine51 (PM) is an emerging field that has the potential to contribute to preventing and beating cancer.
-To leverage the potential of Personalised Cancer Medicine and improve survival and quality of life when facing cancer, Personalised Cancer Medicine programmes need to be widely accessible to all patients in need.
-There is a need for implementation of Personalised Cancer Medicine by acquiring further knowledge and ensuring trans-border access to Personalised Cancer Medicine clinical trials and care for patients in Europe.
+Personalised Medicine49 (PM) is an emerging field that has the potential to beat cancer.
+To leverage the potential of Personalised Cancer Medicine (PCM) and improve survival and quality of life when facing cancer, PCM programmes need to be widely accessible to all patients in need.
+There is a need for implementation of PCM by acquiring further knowledge and ensuring trans-border access to PCM trials and care for patients in Europe.
 Cross-border access and education are essential parts of ensuring cancer treatment outcome and quality of life (these are the main goals of Europe's Beating Cancer Plan).